Published:

 - AR glasses (augmented reality, head-worn devices with see-through displays)

-- VR glasses (virtual reality, head-worn devices that fully obstruct the view of the user with a binocular screen)
+- VR glasses (virtual reality, head-worn devices that fully obstruct and replace the view of the user with a binocular display)

-- MR glasses (mixed reality, a combination of AR and VR)
+- MR glasses (mixed reality, a combination of AR and VR, typically achieved via forward-facing cameras and a binocular display)

-All these product categories will need to replay acoustic signals to the user, be it speech from a phone call, music, in-game sound, or other notifications.
-But as each of these devices has a specific incentive to use as little space as available, miniaturization of the audio components becomes vital to fit all needed components into the small space available.
+All these product categories will have a need to replay acoustic signals to the user, be it voice signals from a phone call, music, in-game sound or other notifications.
+But as each of these devices has a specific incentive to use as little space as available, miniaturization of the audio components becomes vital in order to fit all needed components into the small space available.

-Consumers’ demand for both ergonomic and small devices is counterproductive to the request for high-quality audio.
+The demand of consumers for both ergonomic and small devices is counterproductive to the request for high-quality audio.
 Using MEMS speakers allows to minimize the space taken up by the audio portion and be more flexible with the industrial design (ID).
+In this article we showcase USound’s approach to the audio component of smart eyewear, highlighting USound’s micro-2-way system design.
+This design was integrated into the FAUNA Audio Glasses.

 Micro 2-way system